SimeonNedyalkov/tehnoTransportFrontend/README.md

 # 3. implement pie chart - ✓

-# 4. Fix save all method to update all and create if not updated
+# 4. Fix save all method to update all and create if not updated - X

 # 5. make another table for customers to check and send to phone - X